UniPC: A Unified Predictor-Corrector Framework for Fast Sampling of Diffusion Models: Experiments

 \section{Experiments}

-In this section, we show that our UniPC can significantly improve the sampling quality in very few steps through extensive experiments.
-Specifically, we perform experiments on both unconditional sampling and conditional sampling tasks and compare our UniPC with previous state-of-the-art methods.
-Since we focus on the fast sampling of diffusion models with few steps, we compare the sampling quality of different methods with 5$\sim$10 number of function evaluations (NFE).
-Our experiments cover a wide range of datasets, where the image resolution ranges from $32\times 32$ to $256\times 256$.
+In this section, we show that our UniPC can significantly improve the sampling quality through extensive experiments.
+Our experiments cover a wide range of datasets, where the image resolution ranges from 32$\times$32 to 256$\times$256.
 Apart from the standard image-space diffusion models~\cite{song2021score,dhariwal2021diffusion}, we also conduct experiments on the recent prevailing stable-diffusion~\cite{rombach2022high} trained on latent space.
 We will first present our main results in Section~\ref{sec:main_results} and then provide a detailed analysis in Section~\ref{sec:analysis}.